Georg Nolte: Career

-In 2000 he was commissioned by the Ministry of Defence to lead a study comparing European systems of military law, against the backdrop of the European Union's efforts to create the Common Security and Defence Policy; the study resulted in the book European Military Law Systems (2003; also published in German in 2002).
+In 2000, he was commissioned by the Ministry of Defence to lead a study comparing European systems of military law, against the backdrop of the European Union's efforts to create the Common Security and Defence Policy; the study resulted in the book European Military Law Systems (2003; also published in German in 2002).
 Nolte wrote in the foreword that the prospect of establishing European armed forces required a better understanding of the national military legal systems of the member states.

-Since the turn of the century he has been a visiting fellow at All Souls College, Oxford 2003–2004, a visiting professor at the Panthéon-Assas University in 2004 and a visiting fellow at Princeton University's Law and Public Affairs Program 2013–2014.
-From 2000 to 2007 he was a member of the Council of Europe's European Commission for Democracy through Law, the Venice Commission.
+Since the turn of the century, he has been a visiting fellow at All Souls College, Oxford from 2003 to 2004, a visiting professor at the Panthéon-Assas University in 2004 and a visiting fellow at Princeton University's Law and Public Affairs Program from 2013 to 2014.
+From 2000 to 2007, he was a member of the Council of Europe's European Commission for Democracy through Law, the Venice Commission.
 He has been a member of the German Foreign Office's advisory council on public international law since 2006.
 He is member of the advisory board of the Goettingen Journal of International Law.

 He was elected as a member of the International Law Commission by the United Nations General Assembly in 2007.
 He was reelected in 2011, receiving the highest number of votes among all candidates.
 Within the ILC, he founded and chairs the study group on "Treaties over Time."
 In 2017 he was elected chairperson of the ILC.

-He was President of the German Society of International Law 2013–2017.
+He was President of the German Society of International Law from 2013 to 2017.
 He was elected as a member of the Institut de Droit International in 2019.